 Harbour Place/Harbour Chines/Chineside Houses for Sale

-Search all Harbour Place/Harbour Chines/Chineside Houses for Sale and real estate listings below.
+Search all Harbour Place/Harbour Chines/Chineside houses for sale and real estate listings below.
 Harbour Place/Harbour Chines/Chineside are neighbourhoods in Coquitlam, BC.
-These neighbourhoods are a peaceful respite from the hustle and bustle of nearby neighbourhoods.
+These neighbourhoods are a peaceful respite from the hustle and bustle of nearby areas.
+Mundy Park is a gorgeous green space with endless trails and a lake.
+Trails are wide and feature boardwalks and seating benches and even have an off-leash section for dogs.

 Harbour Chines and Chineside are entirely comprised of detached single-family homes, and Harbour Place is primarily single-family detached.
-However, there are a few multi-family dwellings, including duplex and fourplexes.
-Be sure to register for a free account so that you can receive email alerts whenever new Harbour Place/Harbour Chines/Chineside properties come on the market.
+However, there are a few multi-family dwellings, including duplexes and fourplexes.
+Houses are typically large and include Contemporary, Modern, and mid-century building types.
+To request up-to-date information about properties for sale in Harbour Place/Harbour Chines/Chineside, or to arrange a private showing, contact your Coquitlam real estate experts today!

 Real Estate in Harbour Place/Harbour Chines/Chineside